AxdeKlerk/SLP/DEBUGGING.md

 ## Security Bug

 **Bug:**

-Accidentally committed the *Django* SECRET_KEY to *GitHub* in the initial commit.
+Accidentally committed the *Django* `SECRET_KEY` to *GitHub* in the initial commit.

 **Fix:**

-Regenerated a new secure key using get_random_secret_key()
+Regenerated a new secure key using `get_random_secret_key()`

-Stored it safely in a .env file (excluded via .gitignore)
+Stored it safely in a `.env` file (excluded via `.gitignore`)

-Updated settings.py to load the key using python-decouple
+Updated settings.py to load the key using *python*-decouple

 Removed the entire *Git* history by deleting .git, reinitializing, and creating a fresh, secure initial commit

 Force-pushed the cleaned repo to *GitHub*

 **Lesson Learned:**
 Even one leaked commit can expose sensitive data permanently.
-Using environment variables and .gitignore from the start prevents accidental leaks.
+Using environment variables and `.gitignore` from the start prevents accidental leaks.
 Rewriting history should be done early if needed, before more commits make it harder.

 ## Deployment Issue

 **Bug:**

-After deploying to Heroku, the app crashed with an Application Error and later returned a 404 page instead of loading the homepage.
-The logs revealed that some environment variables were missing, and Django couldn’t find SECRET_KEY or `DATABASE_URL`.
-Even after fixing that, the app loaded but still returned a 404 error for all routes.
+After deploying to *Heroku*, the app crashed with an    `Application Error` and later returned a `404 page` instead of loading the homepage.
+The logs revealed that some environment variables were missing, and *Django* couldn’t find     SECRET_KEY   or `DATABASE_URL`.
+Even after fixing that, the app loaded but still returned a `404 error` for all routes.

 **Fix:**

-Added missing environment variables to Heroku using:
+Added missing environment variables to *Heroku* using:

     heroku config:set SECRET_KEY="your-secret-key"
     heroku config:set `DATABASE_URL`="your-database-url"

-Added DISABLE_COLLECTSTATIC=1 to stop Heroku failing on missing static files during build.
+Added `DISABLE_COLLECTSTATIC=1` to stop *Heroku* failing on missing static files during build.

-The 404 error wasn’t caused by routing issues or template placement — the problem was that the templates were in the templates/ folder, but the view was trying to render core/home.html, which didn’t exist.
+The `404 error` wasn’t caused by routing issues or template placement — the problem was that the templates were in the templates/ folder, but the view was trying to render core/home.html, which didn’t exist.

 **Fix:**
 Updated the views to match the actual template paths.
 Since the HTML files were directly inside templates/ (not in a core/ subfolder), we changed from:

     return render(request, 'core/home.html') to return render(request, 'home.html')